 Around 10 per cent of patients with PVD develop a retinal tear and around 40 per cent of people with an acute retinal tear will develop a retinal detachment if left untreated.
 It is important to remember that if you develop a tear or detachment there are very successful treatments available.

-If you have been diagnosed with a PVD it is very unlikely that you will develop a retinal detachment.
+If you have been diagnosed with PVD it is very unlikely that you will develop a retinal detachment.

 Even though a retinal tear or detachment is a serious condition, it can be treated.
 Early treatment of a retinal tear may prevent it turning into a retinal detachment.
 Early treatment of a retinal detachment increases your chances of getting a good level of vision back.

-At the hospital (or optometrist's practice) your vision will be checked and your pupils dilated to allow the ophthalmologist or optometrist to look at the retina.
+At the hospital (or optometrist's practice) your vision will be checked and your pupils dilated to allow the ophthalmologist or optometrist to look at your retina.
 Your pupils are dilated with drops that take about 30 minutes to work.
 They will make you sensitive to light and cause your vision to be blurry.
 The drops allow the ophthalmologist to see the inside of your eye more easily.
 The effects of the drop usually wear off in about six hours, although sometimes it will happen overnight.
-It is not safe to drive until the effects have worn off.
+It is not safe to drive until the affects have worn off.

 The ophthalmologist (or optometrist) looks at the inside of your eye using a special microscope called a slit lamp.
 You place your chin on a rest and the ophthalmologist sits opposite you.
 The ophthalmologist will ask you to look in particular directions and shines a light into your eye.
 Although very bright, the light cannot damage your eye.
 This allows them to see your retina and look for any signs of a retinal hole or tear.

 If you've had your eyes checked and a PVD has been diagnosed then the symptoms will change over time.
-Even though the floaters and flashes of light can be frustrating in the short-term they usually settle down and do not cause permanent sight loss.
+Even though the floaters and flashes of light can be frustrating in the short term they usually settle down and do not cause permanent sight loss.

 You may find the symptoms of your PVD only last for a few weeks, but more commonly they last around six months, with the floaters and flashes of light gradually calming down over this period.
 For some people the floaters caused by the PVD can last for up to a year, or longer, although this is more unusual.
 If PVD takes longer than six months to calm down it does not mean there is anything wrong, but if you have concerns about any ongoing symptoms you should speak to the eye clinic that checked your eyes.